 Let the professionals at Prestige Pest Control get rid of bed bugs from your Georgia property.
 Through thorough inspections using modern technology, steam, vacuums, and biological treatments, we find and eliminate all the bed bugs in the homes and businesses we treat.
 Our highly trained and knowledgeable professionals solve problems with bed bugs and other pests through our customized services and products that are EPA-certified.
-To learn more about our effective bed bug control options, contact Prestige Pest Control today!
+To learn more about our effective bed bug control options in Statesboro and surrounding areas, contact Prestige Pest Control today!

 How can I prevent bed bugs in the future?

 - Reduce the number of potential hiding spots for bed bugs in your home by cleaning up any clutter and placing bed bug-proof covers on mattresses and box springs.

 - Regularly wash your family’s bedding on the highest heat setting the fabrics can handle.

 - Regularly inspect bedding, mattresses, and box springs for signs of bed bugs, such as dark streaks, drops of blood, and shed exoskeletons.

 - Thoroughly vacuum floors and furniture to remove stray bed bugs that may have hitchhiked into your home.

 - Clean and inspect used items like mattresses, furniture, and rugs for bed bugs before bringing them into your house.

 - When out in public places, make sure to keep your belongings up off the ground.
 When at work or school, make sure to keep your belongings away from other people’s.